Drew G. Montalvo

-DJ Drew G (born Andrew Gilbert Montalvo) is an American-born DJ and music producer in Houston.
-He is a reporter for DJ Times Magazine and Billboard Magazine.
+DJ Drew G (born Andrew Gilbert Montalvo) is an American-born DJ and music producer in Houston, as well as a reporter for DJ news Magazine and Billboard Magazine.

 Career

-From a young age, Drew had an interest in music.
+Drew had an interest in music from a young age.
 During his adolescence, he learned to play guitar and performed with various metal bands.
-By the age of 18, he had already released five albums and produced several others for local bands.
-By 2000, Drew was drawn to the New York City house music scene.
-Inspired by the DJ masters he experienced, he began to mix his own tracks featuring house music and his own guitar work.
-He began his career as a DJ playing smaller venues in New York City.
-He then began traveling to clubs in other cities, such as Washington, DC and Los Angeles, CA. Drew G has played New York City's famous Black Party (as the youngest DJ ever to play the event), numerous Cherry weekend events in Washington, DC, a 2008 Presidential Inaugural ball for President Barack Obama, Carnival in Puerto Vallarta, Mexico, Ski Weeks in Aspen, Colorado, Mammoth Lakes [Elevation], the Pink Party in Denver, CO, Mardi Gras in Sydney, Australia, Dunes Resort events in Saugatuck, Michigan, Ascension weekend at Fire Island Pines, and Sand Blast in Asbury Park, New Jersey.
+By the age of 20, he had released five albums and produced several others for local bands.
+In 2000, he was drawn to the New York City house music scene.
+Inspired by the DJ masters he enjoyed, he began to mix his own tracks featuring house music and his own guitar work.
+Drew began his career as a DJ by playing smaller venues in New York City.
+He then began traveling to clubs in other cities, such as Washington, DC and Los Angeles, CA. Drew has played New York City's Black Party (as the youngest DJ ever to play the event), numerous Cherry weekend events in Washington, DC, a 2008 Presidential Inaugural ball for President Barack Obama, Carnival in Puerto Vallarta, Mexico, Ski Weeks in Aspen, Colorado, Mammoth Lakes [Elevation], the Pink Party in Denver, CO, Mardi Gras in Sydney, Australia, Dunes Resort events in Saugatuck, Michigan, Ascension weekend at Fire Island Pines, and Sand Blast in Asbury Park, New Jersey.

 In 2022 Madonna announced the release of "Finally Enough Love: 50 #1s" a collection of her 50 #1 Billboard Dance singles and Dirty Pop's remix of "Ghostown" was chosen to represent that single on this collection.